 Therefore, a WVO centrifuge can process 1000s of gallons of raw feedstock in a short period of time.

-Besides, the high g-force compacts the sludge, thereby ‘squeezing’ out all the good-oil from the WVO.
+Besides, the high g-force compacts the sludge, thereby ‘squeezing’ out all the good oil from the WVO.
 This leads to higher recovery and increased profitability from the same feedstock.

 We recommend a WVO processing temperature of over 180 F for maximum centrifuge efficiency.
-At this temperature, the WVO from the centrifuge is clear of all water and fine sediment, producing high-quality oil that fetches higher resale value.
+At this temperature, the WVO from the centrifuge is clear of all water and fine sediment, producing high-quality oil that fetches a higher resale value.

 Yellow grease is another term for WVO (Waste Vegetable Oil), UCO (Used Cooking Oil), and similar used edible oils discarded by the food industry.

 Refer to our section on WVO above for more information on using a centrifuge for this application.

 Manufacturing wires involves pulling thick wire stock through a set of dies with progressively smaller diameter holes.
 A wire drawing lubricant reduces the friction between the die and the wire metal.